 1. A student may travel home from an activity with his/her parent/guardian provided the parent/guardian receives permission from the principal/designee.

 2. A student may ride home from an activity with someone other than a parent/guardian at the parent/guardian’s request and:

-The parent/guardian makes a written request to the principal or designee*.
+- The parent/guardian makes a written request to the principal or designee*.
 The request must include the person’s name with whom the student is to ride.

-The principal or designee* gives his/her consent.
+- The principal or designee* gives his/her consent.

-The sponsor of the activity personally observes the designated driver at the time the student is to be released from his/her custody.
+- The sponsor of the activity personally observes the designated driver at the time the student is to be released from his/her custody.

-3. Sponsors of school activities and/or coaches shall reserve the right to deny participant’s request to return home with anyone other than the team or club.
+3. Sponsors of school activities and/or coaches shall reserve the right to deny the participant’s request to return home with anyone other than the team or club.

-If an emergency situation arises at an activity which would necessitate a student traveling in a private vehicle, the Superintendent, the principal, or the activities director or designee* shall make the decision.*In this instance, the *designee is either Mr. Hayes (email@example.com) or his Assistant, Mrs. Finder (firstname.lastname@example.org).
+If an emergency situation arises at an activity that would necessitate a student traveling in a private vehicle, the Superintendent, the principal, or the activities director or designee* shall make the decision.*In this instance, the *designee is either Mr. Hayes (firstname.lastname@example.org) or his Assistant, Mrs. Willhite(email@example.com).
 The permissions to ride home with another person must be sent to either one of them in writing via email.
 The parent will then receive an email reply from one of them to confirm approval with the head coach copied on the email.